Aryanoo1/FileChat/README.md

-# Project Title
+# File Chat

 ## Overview
-This project is a **full-stack application** designed to create a chattable interface for PDF documents.
-The system allows users to interact with PDF content as if they were chatting with a human assistant.
+This project is a **full-stack application** designed to create a chattable interface for PDF and DOCX documents.
+The system allows users to interact with document content as if they were chatting with a human assistant.
 Here's a breakdown of the tech stack:

 ### Frontend
 - **Vite + React**: The frontend is built with Vite for fast development and React for building interactive UI components.

 ### Backend
 - **Node.js + Express**: The backend server manages API routes, handles user authentication, and serves the frontend.
-- **MongoDB**: Used as the database to store user data and metadata related to PDF processing.
+- **MongoDB**: Used as the database to store user data and metadata related to document processing.

 ### Language Model Backend
 - **FastAPI**: A lightweight Python web framework is used to deploy a language model backend.
-- **LangChain**: Powers the PDF-to-chat transformation by leveraging advanced language models.
+- **LangChain**: Powers the document-to-chat transformation by leveraging advanced language models.
-- **Sentence-Transformers**: A Hugging Face model is used to extract meaningful embeddings from the PDF content, enabling effective querying and conversational responses.
+- **Sentence-Transformers**: A Hugging Face model is used to extract meaningful embeddings from the document content, enabling effective querying and conversational responses.

 ## Features
-1. Upload PDFs and convert them into a conversational interface.
+1. Upload PDFs and DOCX files and convert them into a conversational interface.
-2. Chat with the PDF content, retrieving contextually relevant information.
+2. Chat with the document content, retrieving contextually relevant information.
 3. Real-time responses powered by LangChain and Sentence-Transformers.

 ## Architecture
 1. **Frontend**: React-based UI communicates with the backend server via REST APIs.
 2. **Backend Server**: Node.js Express handles frontend requests and communicates with MongoDB for data persistence.
-3. **Language Model Backend**: A FastAPI service manages PDF processing and generates chat responses using Sentence-Transformers.
+3. **Language Model Backend**: A FastAPI service manages document processing and generates chat responses using Sentence-Transformers.

 ## Getting Started